sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

 # Day 29 :: Safari Action Extension

-This series has covered three of the new extension points so far (sharing, today & photo) and today sees the turn of the action extension.
+This book has covered three of the new extension points so far (sharing, today & photo) and today sees the turn of the action extension.

 The action extension is quite similar to the sharing extension - in fact it